nosilver4u/ewww-image-optimizer-cloud/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer-cloud/

+= 5.1.1 =
+* fixed: warning thrown by implode() when JS WebP is enabled with no WebP URLs

 = 5.1.0 =
 * added: WebP-only mode for Bulk Optimizer